 Empirical research is defined as any research where conclusions of the study is strictly drawn from concretely empirical evidence, and therefore “verifiable” evidence.

 For example: A research is being conducted to find out if listening to happy music while working may promote creativity?
-An experiment is conducted by using a music website survey on a set of audience who are exposed to happy music and another set who are not listening to music and the subjects are then observed.
+An experiment is conducted by using a music website survey on a set of audience who are exposed to happy music and another set who are not listening to music at all, and the subjects are then observed.
 The results derived from such a research will give empirical evidence if it does promote creativity or not.

 You must have heard the quote” I will not believe it unless I see it”.
 This came from the ancient empiricists, a fundamental understanding that powered the emergence of medieval science during the renaissance period and laid the foundation of modern science, as we know it today.
 The word itself has its roots in greek.
 It is derived from the greek word empeirikos which means “experienced”.